V-Sekai/manuals/decisions/20221016-v-sekai-view-replication.md

 V-Sekai could use viewstamp replication in the context of game entity interpolation of past and current state.

-The key insight is everything is a keyframed animation.
+The key insight is everything is a keyframed animation that is nearest, linear or cubic interpolated.

 ## Describe how your proposal will work, with code, pseudo-code, mock-ups, or diagrams